OmBhatia123/CodeClauseInternship_LandingPage/README.md

 Which we're going to take them toggle to the next mode by creating an awesome overlay animation around the theme switch.

-Here is the demo of the website. portfolio
+Here is the demo of the website. file:///D:/CodeClause%20Project/Landing%20Page/index.html